Skip to content

 Q: How much context can I send?

 A: There's no hard limit, but keep it reasonable.
-Aim for 100-1000 characters per request.
+Aim for 100-1000 characters.
 Excessive data may slow down responses.

 Q: Does context persist between pages?